VerticeOne/terraform-aws-vertice-integration/README.md

 For the governance IAM role to be created in your account, an ExternalId needs to be set in the `governance_role_external_id` parameter.
 You will receive this value from Vertice.

+Please note that an `aws.us-east-1` provider alias needs to be defined, since Cost and Usage Reports are only supported by AWS in that region.

 ```hcl
 data "aws_caller_identity" "current" {}